navzam/botbuilder-strip-mentions/README.md

 # Purpose

 For use with the Microsoft Bot Builder SDK v4, particularly when developing a bot for Microsoft Teams.
 Users will often @mention the bot or other users within a Team, which pollutes incoming messages with often undesired `<at>` tags.
-This middleware will strip these `<at>` tags from the message.
+This package helps strip these `<at>` tags from the message.

 # Usage